WE'VE GOT YOU COVERED

 Step 3 of roofing diagram.

-Underlayment
+Step 3: Underlayment

 Next, the primary roofing underlayment is unrolled and fastened to the roof deck.
 Synthetic underlayment, such as Summit 60, forms a secondary leak-proof barrier before the shingles are installed above it.
 Summit 60 synthetic underlayment is also less prone to damage than traditional felt.
 Underlayment shields the roof deck from weather damage until shingles can be repaired or replaced.

-Starter Shingles
+Step 4: Starter Shingles

 Before applying shingles, your contractor will apply a starter shingle course along the perimeter of the roof.
-Starter shingles are installed at the eave of your roof to help prevent shingle blow-off durin high winds.
+Starter shingles are installed at the eave of your roof to help prevent shingle blow-off during high winds.
 Pre-cut starter shingles save time at installation and ensure that the first course of field shingles seats down properly thanks to an aggressive adhesive line.

 After the starter shingles, your contractor will install the asphalt shingles.
 Asphalt shingles come in a variety of styles, colors, and designs.
-They provide aesthetic appeal and style to compliment your home, while protecting your roof from the elements and weathering effects.
+They provide aesthetic appeal and style to complement your home, while protecting your roof from the elements and weathering effects.

-Ventilation
+Step 6: Ventilation

 Southern Shingles color logo.